cslee159/OptimalGeneNMF/README.md

 Genes related with target genes.
 Transcriptionally-, regulationally-, or functionally-related with target genes can be included.
 As more genes are included, the optimization process takes exponentially longer, so we recommend less than 300 genes.
 In example, NanoString panel genes which selected based on our study about Acute Myeloid Leukemia (AML) data sets.

 3. *expression.tsv*
 Expression matrix with row and column as genes and samples respectively.
 First colume name must be "Gene".
 Negative values are not allowed.
-We recommend RNA-seq or NanoString values.
+We recommend RNA-seq or NanoString data.
 In example, normalized expression of NanoString of 40 AML samples are used.

 ### Output Description
 1. *optimization.result.tsv*
+Record of the optimization process.
+In each step, a removed gene and Mean Absolute Percentage Error (MAPE) between original and imputed entries of target genes are recorded.

 2. *optimization.MAPE.png*
+Visualization of optimization with decreasing MAPE for each steps.

 3. *H.matrix.tsv*, *W.matrix.tsv*, and *W.matrix.r1.tsv*
+*H.matrix.tsv* is profile of signatures. *W.matrix.tsv* presents definition of signatures. *W.matrix.r1.tsv* is a scaled (row sum to 1) matrix of *W.matrix.tsv*.